 Dried Fruit

 Fruits are an abundant source of essential vitamins and minerals.
-When the fruit is dried, the process results in a loss of moisture that leads to higher concentrations of these nutrients, but sugar content too becomes more concentrated as well.
+When the fruit is dried, the process results in a loss of moisture that leads to higher concentrations of these nutrients, but sugar content also becomes more concentrated as well.
 One cup of grapes contains 27.3 grams of carbs including 1.4 grams of fibre, while 1 cup of raisins contains 115 grams of carbs and 5.4 grams of fibre.
 Thus, raisins contain more than four times as many carbs as grapes do.
 Also, most dried fruits are higher in carbs than their fresh counterparts.
-Thus, opt for fresh fruits as an alternative to dried fruits.
+Hence, fresh fruits should be an alternative to dried fruits.

 Packaged Snacks

 Most packaged pastries, cookies and cakes are made with refined sugar, refined flour, and unhealthy fats.
 Also, they contain other ingredients such as preservatives, colouring and flavouring agents.
-As the carbs in processed foods are typically refined, which causes a sudden spike in blood sugar and insulin levels.
+The carbs in processed foods are typically refined, which causes a sudden spike in blood sugar and insulin levels.

 Replace packaged snacks and processed baked ones with hummus and vegetables, nuts, or fresh fruits.